Explore Capitol Hill

-The small rotunda in the old Senate wing of the Capitol was designed by Benjamin Henry Latrobe as an ornamental air shaft.
+The small rotunda in the old Senate wing of the U.S. Capitol was designed by Benjamin Henry Latrobe as an ornamental air shaft.
 It was constructed after the fire of 1814 as a means of lighting the corridors and circulating air into rooms that open onto the space.

 In the pre-fire period this elliptical space housed the Senate wing’s main staircase.
 Benjamin Henry Latrobe remarked to Thomas Jefferson that “it was one of the most remarkable parts of the Capitol.”
 In rebuilding the wing’s interior after the fire, Latrobe moved the staircase to the east and in its place erected a circular arcade holding 16 columns, which, in turn, support a dome.
 Desiring columns that were more slender than the Ionic order but not so elaborate as the Corinthian, Latrobe designed a capital with the leaves and flowers of the native American tobacco plant; they were modeled by Francisco Iardella in 1816.
 Coffers with rosettes decorate the dome and a glass skylight covers the oculus.
 Crowning the space is a lantern, a small circular turret ringed with windows that originally admitted natural light and air to the corridors below.